ktaka-ccmp/ktaka.blog.ccmp.jp/2023/Svelte+FastAPI-Sign-in-with-Google/Readme.en.md

 ## Introduction

 I have implemented Google Sign-In functionality in a sample website built using Svelte and FastAPI.
-There are various methods to log into the backend API server after a successful Google Sign In.
+There are various methods to authenticate users in the backend API server after a successful Google Sign In.
-One common approach is to send the JWT received from Google in the request header as `Authorization: "Bearer: JWT,"` and if the JWT is valid, authentication is granted.
+One common approach is to send the JWT received from Google in the request header as `Authorization: "Bearer: JWT",` and if the JWT is valid, authorization to access resources is granted.
-Another typical method involves issuing a JWT on the backend and using it to identify authenticated users in the `Authorization` header.
+Another typical method involves issuing a JWT on the backend and using it for user authentication in the `Authorization` header.
-However, using JWT directly for user identification poses a challenge in immediate invalidation if the JWT is leaked.
+However, using JWT directly for session management poses a challenge in immediate invalidation if the JWT is leaked.
 Reference: [Stop using JWT for sessions](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/) .
-Therefore, I implemented a method where, after receiving the JWT from Google, FastAPI issues a new session_id, which is maintained through cookies.
+Therefore, I implemented a method in which, following the receipt of the JWT from Google, FastAPI assigns a new session_id.
+This session_id is set in a cookie to maintain the session.

 The session information is managed in FastAPI's session database, allowing administrators to invalidate sessions anytime.
 Additionally, by adding Secure and HttpOnly attributes to the cookies, interception during transmission and access from JavaScript are prevented, enabling the development of a more secure website.